Structured Sentiment Analysis as Transition-based Dependency Graph Parsing: Related Work

-Very recently, some research works focused on tackling full SSA without resorting to independent dependency parsers.
-These methods directly predict sentiment graphs without the need for an intermediate dependency representation.
-Shi \textit{et al.} \cite{Shi2022} opted for extracting different dependency-based features for representing nodes and edges from the original sentiment graph during training and combining them by means of \textit{graph attention networks} \cite{GAT}.
-Then, during decoding, they apply a three-stage procedure: they first identify spans, subsequently attach each holder and target node to their expression node, and, finally, combine holder-expression and target-expression pairs to produce a valid sentiment graph.
-Samuel \textit{et al.} \cite{Samuel2022} adopted the text-to-graph model developed by Samuel and Straka \cite{samuel-straka-2020-ufal} and augmented it with fine-tuned contextualized embeddings from XLM-R \cite{conneau-etal-2020-unsupervised}.
+In contrast to earlier efforts that utilized standalone dependency graph parsers, recent studies have shifted toward addressing full SSA by developing more sophisticated, task-specific models capable of directly generating sentiment graphs. \cite{Shi2022} opted for extracting different dependency-based features for representing nodes and edges from the original sentiment graph during training and combining them by means of \textit{graph attention networks} \citep{GAT}.
+Then, during decoding, they apply a three-stage procedure: they first identify spans, subsequently attach each holder and target node to their expression node, and, finally, combine holder-expression and target-expression pairs to produce a valid sentiment graph. \cite{Zhai2023} relied on a complex dependency-based representation of the original sentiment graph, which is transformed into a \textit{unified 2D table-filling scheme}.
+Then, a \textit{bi-axial attention} module \citep{Wang2020biaxial} is implemented to effectively identify entities and predict relations between them to finally build a sentiment graph. \cite{Zhou2024} proposed to represent sentiment graphs as \textit{latent dependency graphs}, where nodes of the sentiment graph are treated as latent subgraphs.
+Then, a two-stage parsing method is applied: a parser is first employed for generating the subgraphs that represent expression nodes, and, after that, a second parser is used for building the structure of holder and target nodes (based on the expression nodes previously identified).
+Specifically, they implemented two jointly-trained parsers (similar to the model by \cite{wang-etal-2019-second}) enhanced with a \textit{constrained TreeCRF} \citep{zhang-etal-2022-semantic} to explicitly model latent structures. \cite{Samuel2022} adopted the text-to-graph model developed by \cite{samuel-straka-2020-ufal} and augmented it with fine-tuned contextualized embeddings from XLM-R \citep{conneau-etal-2020-unsupervised}.
 Their method is then exploited for directly building edges that connect text spans.
-And, finally, Xu \textit{et al.} \cite{Xu2022} presented a complex transition-based approach equipped with: \textit{graph convolutional networks} \cite{marcheggiani-titov-2017-encoding} for encoding high-order features, a specific component exclusively trained for detecting span boundaries, and two separate classifiers for argument labeling and polarity identification.
-Despite surpassing dependency-based methods in terms of accuracy, these task-specific approaches are notably less resource-efficient, especially the top-performing model by Samuel \textit{et al.} \cite{Samuel2022} (which undertakes an expensive fine-tuning of XLM-R-based representations to the specific SSA task).
+And, finally, \cite{Xu2022} presented a complex transition-based approach equipped with: \textit{graph convolutional networks} \citep{marcheggiani-titov-2017-encoding} for encoding high-order features, a specific component exclusively trained for detecting span boundaries, and two separate classifiers for argument labeling and polarity identification.
+Despite achieving the best accuracies to date, these task-specific approaches are notably less efficient and more cost-intensive than methods that simply resort to a standard parser.